isnehakumari/Sales-Data-Analysis-and-Dashboard-Power-BI-/README.md

 Total Columns: 11

-Time Period: Includes orders from different months of the year.
+1.Time Period: Includes orders from different months of the year.

-No missing values detected.
+2.No missing values detected.

-Columns Overview:
+3.Columns Overview:

-Order ID: Unique identifier for each order
+4.Order ID: Unique identifier for each order

-Product: Name of the product sold
+5.Product: Name of the product sold

-Quantity Ordered: Number of units sold
+6.Quantity Ordered: Number of units sold

-Price Each: Price per unit (in USD)
+7.Price Each: Price per unit (in USD)

-Order Date: Date and time of the purchase
+8.Order Date: Date and time of the purchase

-Purchase Address: Address where the order was delivered
+9.Purchase Address: Address where the order was delivered

-Month: Extracted month of the order
+10.Month: Extracted month of the order

-Sales: Total sales amount (Quantity Ordered × Price Each)
+11.Sales: Total sales amount (Quantity Ordered × Price Each)

-City: City where the order was delivered
+12.City: City where the order was delivered

-Hour: Hour of the order (useful for peak-hour analysis)
+13.Hour: Hour of the order (useful for peak-hour analysis)